Reincarnated (album)

-Reincarnated is the twelfth studio album by American recording artist Snoop Dogg.
-It is his first and so far only release under his reggae persona Snoop Lion.
-The album was released on April 23, 2013, under Berhane Sound System and RCA Records.
-The album is his departure from hip hop and his debut in the reggae genre.
-The album's production was handled mainly by Diplo and his group Major Lazer.
+Reincarnated is the twelfth studio album by American rapper Snoop Dogg, his sole release using the reggae persona Snoop Lion.
+Berhane Sound System and RCA Records released the album April 23, 2013.

 The album features guest appearances from Busta Rhymes, Akon, Chris Brown, Mavado, Popcaan, Mr. Vegas, Collie Buddz, Miley Cyrus, Rita Ora, and Drake among others.
 The album's production was handled by Major Lazer, Ariel Rechtshaid, 6Blocc, Dre Skull, Supa Dups and Diplo, who also served as executive producer.
 It is a companion project to the documentary film Reincarnated.

-In 2014, the album was nominated at the 56th Annual Grammy Awards for Best Reggae Album.
+Reincarnated was nominated for Best Reggae Album at the 56th Annual Grammy Awards.

 Background

 Snoop Lion has traveled to Jamaica and studied in the Nyabinghi branch of the Rastafari movement.
 He has cited reggae musicians such as Bob Marley, Peter Tosh, Bunny Wailer, Gregory Isaacs and Jimmy Cliff as influences for the album.
 Snoop has said, in regards to his new musical direction, "I feel like I've always been Rastafari, I just didn't have my third eye open."
 Diplo, Major Lazer, Ariel Rechtshaid and Dre Skull are the album's main producers, with Diplo serving as executive producer as well.
 Other producers, including 6Blocc and Supa Dups, among others.